dbonev/proton/README.md

-BI platfomr in the clound
+BI and Data collection platform as a service